yashsinha1611/sfdocs_Build_AI/docs/Dashboards/dashboard_management.md

 # Dashboard Management

-The dashboard management document provides step-by-step instructions to manage a dashboard and add new dashboards to your dashboard list.
+The dashboard management refers to the process of creating a new dashboard, editing the dashboard, controlling the permission of the users to the dashboard.

+#### Use Cases

+1. To create multiple dashboards for an application.
+2. To grant or restrict permission to a user to access the dashboard.

+#### Terminology:

+Project Dashboard

+**Application Dashboard**- An application dashboard displays the data collected from the services

+**Dashboard list**- The dashboard list shows the list of dashboards created for an application.

-Follow the below steps to view and edit your dashboard list.
+Follow the below steps to manage the dashboards.

 <img src="/img/dashboard/image_11.PNG" />